intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ## Synthesis {#synthesis}

-Finally, in the Synthesis section presentations and discussions concentrated on the next steps likely needed to make forward progress.
-Of particular concern is how to bring forward measurements that can make sense to end users trying to make subscription decisions.
+Finally, in the Synthesis section of the workshop, the presentations and discussions concentrated on the next steps likely needed to make forward progress.
+Of particular concern is how to bring forward measurements that can make sense to end users trying to select between various networking subscription options.

 ### Measurement and Metrics Considerations

-One important consideration is how to make decisions and take actions based on the metrics measured.
-Measurements must be integrated with applications in order to get true application views of congestion, as measurements to different infrastructure or via other applications may return incorrect results.
+One important consideration is how decisions can be made and actions taken based on collected metrics.
+Measurements must be integrated with applications in order to get true application views of congestion, as measurements over different infrastructure or via other applications may return incorrect results.
 Congestion itself can be a temporary problem, and mitigation strategies may need to be different depending on whether it is expected to be a short-term or long-term phenomenon.
+A significant challenge exists in measuring short-term problems, driving the need for continuous measurements to ensure capture of critical moments and long-term trends.
+For short-term problems, workshop participants debated whether an issue that goes away is indeed a problem or is a sign that a network is properly adapting and self-recovering.

-A significant challenge exists in measuring short-term problems, driving the need for continuous measurements to ensure capture.
-The workshop participants debated whether an issue that goes away is a problem or is a sign of a proper network that is self-recovering.
+Important consideration must be taken when constructing metrics in order to understand the results.
+Measurements can also affected by individual packet characteristics -- different sized packets have a typically linear relationship with their delay.
+With this in mind, measurements can be divided into a delay based on geographical distances, a packet-size serialization delay and a variable (noise) delay.
+Each of these three sub-component delays can be different and individually measured across each segment in a multi-hop path.

-Important consideration must be taken when construction metrics in order to understand the results.
-Measurements can also affected by individual packet characteristics -- different size packets have a typically linear relationship with their delay.
-Resulting measurements can be divided into a base geographical delay, a packet-size serialization delay and a variable (noise) delay being a third delay.
+Variable delay can also be significantly impacted by external factors, such as bufferbloat, routing changes, network load sharing, and other local or remote changes in performance.
+Network measurements, especially load-specific tests, must also be run long enough to ensure capture of any problems associated with buffering, queuing, etc.
-Each of these sub-component delays can be different and individually measured across each segment in a multi-hop path.
-Variable delay can also be significantly impacted by external factors, such as bufferbloat, routing changes, network load sharing, and other local or remote.
-Network measurements, especially load-specific tests, must also be run long enough to ensure capture of any problems associated with buffering, queuing, etc.  Measurement technologies should also distinguish between upsteam and downstream measurements, as well as measure the difference between end-to-end path and subpath measurements.
+Measurement technologies should also distinguish between upsteam and downstream measurements, as well as measure the difference between end-to-end paths and sub-path measurements.

 ### End-User metrics presentation